Beliavsky/Fortran-tools-on-GitHub/README.md

 [fpydemo](https://github.com/banskt/fpydemo): demonstration of packaging a command line tool written in Python and Fortran, by Saikat Banerjee

+[gfort2py](https://github.com/rjfarmer/gfort2py): library to allow calling Fortran code compiled with gfortran from Python 2.7 or Python 3, by Robert Farmer and Ondřej Čertík

 [shroud](https://github.com/LLNL/shroud): creates a Fortran or Python interface to a C or C++ library, from LANL.
 It can also create a C API for a C++ library.

 ### Parallel Programming